 As a DevOps Architect, you may want to understand where bottlenecks your software delivery process.

-- From the Top Menu, select "perspectives, progressions (1, below)".
-Click on the "Metrics" tab of this page (2).
+- From the Top Menu, select "progressions, package progression".
+Click on the "Metrics" icon of this page .

-- Select a particular project and version that has already been delivered to the customer to view the history: project "WEBSTORE" (1, below) and Version "4.8".
-(2) The dashboard metrics view will change.
+- Select a particular project and version that has already been delivered to the customer to view the history: project "WEBSTORE" and Version "4.8".
+The dashboard metrics view will change.
+You may have to adjust your zoom to see these options.

 3. Scroll down to see the Efficiency by Phase chart.
 This chart shows how long on average value stays in a particular phase until it moves to the next phase.